Trauma-Informed Yoga Teacher Certification

 with Brooke Corazón When we look at the word yoga, we can understand it as both a goal (yoga is union), and the process by which we can reach that goal (yoga is a practice).
 Throughout our lives, as we engage with the teachings of yoga, our lives are influenced ...
 Read More

-with Sean Feit Oakes and Karen Macklin Many people come to yoga to help heal old wounds, both physical and emotional.
+Theory and Practice of Trauma-Informed with Sean Feit Oakes and Karen Macklin Many people come to yoga to help heal old wounds, both physical and emotional.
 In this workshop we will dive in deeper to help support students who have been affected by past trauma.
-In this two-day teacher training, you will learn how the ...
+In this two-day teacher training, ...
 Read More

 with Brooke Corazón Many yoga classes encourage students to make a connection with their breath and to be present with the physical, mental, and emotional sensations that arise through the practice of yoga postures.
 Students of yoga are often taught to go toward discomfort with mindful awareness.
 However, for folks ...
 Read More

 The more time that passes, and the more teacher trainings I see cropping up everywhere, the more grateful I feel for my experience at YGSF.
 It was a transformational time, and has directed my life time and again.
 So, thank you!

 I have been teaching yoga for almost 10 years.
 I found the 300 Hour program with Jean was tremendously beneficial for review and refinement as well as introducing new tools for my teaching.
 It was an opportunity to deepen my own practice and I am really grateful for the wonderful community here.